npxhuy/popgen_binp29/readme.md

 colnames(maindata) <- NULL
 write.table(maindata,file="ID_and_date.txt",row.names = FALSE,quote=FALSE)
 ```
+The R code file and example xlsx file are in the Make_txt folder on github
 # OTHERS REQUIREMENTS
 ## Time step
 A positive interger number that indicates the time step to generated the time vector.
 The default time step is set as 2500.
 The application will take the absolute of the input time step, so negative number will be converted to positive.